-Our board of directors adopted our 2013 Plan in November 2013, and we expect our stockholders to approve the 2013 Plan prior to the completion of this offering.
+Our board of directors adopted our 2013 Plan in November 2013 and our stockholders approved the 2013 Plan in October 2014.
 The 2013 Plan became effective immediately on adoption although no awards will be made under it until the effective date of the registration statement of which this prospectus is a part.
 Our 2013 Plan will replace our 2012 Equity Incentive Plan described below (2012 Plan), and no further grants will be made under our 2012 Plan following completion of this offering.
 However, awards outstanding under the 2012 Plan will continue to be governed by their existing terms.

 Share Reserve.
-The number of shares of our common stock available for issuance under our 2013 Plan will equal the sum of (a) shares, (b) the number of shares of our common stock remaining available for issuance under our 2012 Plan as of the effective date of the registration statement of which this prospectus is a part, and (c) the number of shares of our common stock subject to awards under our 2012 Plan that subsequently expire or lapse unexercised and shares issued pursuant to such awards that are forfeited or repurchased by us (such combined number not to exceed shares).
+The number of shares of our common stock available for issuance under our 2013 Plan will equal the sum of (a) 518,327 shares, (b) the number of shares of our common stock remaining available for issuance under our 2012 Plan as of the effective date of the registration statement of which this prospectus is a part, and (c) the number of shares of our common stock subject to awards under our 2012 Plan that subsequently expire or lapse unexercised and shares issued pursuant to such awards that are forfeited or repurchased by us (such combined number not to exceed 505,431 shares).
 The number of shares reserved for issuance under the 2013 Plan will be increased automatically on the first business day of each of our fiscal years during the term of the plan, commencing in 2015, by a number equal to the smallest of:

-- shares: - 3.5% of the number of shares of common stock outstanding on December 31 of the prior year; and - the number of shares determined by our board of directors.
+- 181,414 shares; - 3.5% of the number of shares of common stock outstanding on December 31 of the prior year; and - the number of shares determined by our board of directors.